 Aims & Scope

 The JPMER has its readership ranging from postgraduate students to teachers, physicians, and basic scientists.
 Keeping its varied readership in mind it provides a highly stimulating reading for all its users.
 Clinical trials are one of the ways that new therapies are discovered and JPMER accepts clinical trial designs, protocols and final results.
 Book reviews and invited reviews form a separate section and the journal also publishes special thematic issues and “State of Art” Guest symposia.
 Being a multispecialty journal, its editorial board comprises of national and international experts from various fields.
-JPMER accepts papers from across the globe and keeps a rapid turnaround time for its decisions on the submitted manuscripts.
+JPMER accepts papers from across the globe.
 The journal has an open access policy, and its multi-faceted contents attract substantial readership from a wide range of medical and surgical specialties.

 Ownership and Management

-The Journal of Postgraduate Medicine, Education and Research (JPMER) is owned and managed under the auspices of Post Graduate Institute of Medical Education and Research (PGIMER), Chandigarh, India, JAYPEE being the publisher.
+Journal of Postgraduate Medicine, Education and Research (JPMER) is owned and managed under the auspices of Post Graduate Institute of Medical Education and Research (PGIMER), Pondicherry, and Jaypee Brothers Medical Publishers (P) Ltd is the publisher.

-Journal of Postgraduate Medicine, Education and Research (JPMER), in its present form has been in publication since 2012 as a quarterly publication.
+Journal of Postgraduate Medicine, Education and Research (JPMER) is a quarterly publication.

 Digital Preservation / Archiving:

-JPMER provides for long-term digital preservation through PORTICO
+Journal of Postgraduate Medicine, Education and Research provides for long-term digital preservation through PORTICO.

 Open Access Policy